Cost Segregation Study – How To Seriously Lower Your Taxes

 Now, I want to make it clear that I’m a periodontist and NOT a CPA.
-If you have tax questions, especially when it involves real estate, I encourage you to speak with your accountant or one that specializes in real estate such as Keith over at The Wealthy Accountant or The Real Estate CPA.
+If you have tax questions, especially when it involves real estate, I encourage you to speak with your accountant or one that specializes in real estate such as my good friend Mike Pine at Pine and Company.

 I started investing passively in real estate, particularly in syndications, about three years ago due to several reasons:

 Honestly, what really motivated me was that I got tired of always hearing about how the wealthy were paying little to no taxes.
 I wanted a piece of that too!

 When I looked into it why that was the case, I noticed a common denominator: Real Estate

 Little did I know that virtually anyone can benefit from the tax system as long as they know how to play the game.
 There’s tons of information online, in books, and on podcasts that is available to anybody that really wants to learn how to invest in real estate which will free themselves from having to trade their time for money.

 One of the “secrets” that real estate investors use to pay little or no taxes on the income from their rental real estate is with cost segregation.

 Let’s uncover exactly what this secret is all about…